 Another option would be to exchange the sick puppy for another similar puppy or retain the puppy.
 In both instances, consumers would be able to have veterinary costs up to the purchase price of the puppy refunded, which may be grossly insufficient to cover the actual veterinary costs paid by the consumer.

 - Additionally, within 14 days of purchase, if a puppy dies of an illness that existed prior to sale, or within one year of purchase a puppy dies of a hereditary or congenital condition, the buyer may obtain a refund up to the purchase price or receive a replacement dog.
 This refund or replacement dog would be of little console to consumers, many of whom spend thousands of dollars caring for sick puppies and suffer the heartbreak of a new puppy passing away.

 It would burden shelters and rescues and hinder the adoption of homeless dogs and cats: This bill includes adoptions in its outdoor sales prohibition, which would inhibit the adoption of dogs from shelter and rescues, which often hold adoption events at outdoor venues.
 It also allows for previously arranged sales, which is a massive loophole that every outdoor seller would claim applied to them.

 This bill may obstruct local animal welfare protections: It is crucial that localities retain the right to regulate pet stores and that existing local laws prohibiting puppy sales in pet stores remain intact.
 These ordinances help to fill a gap where state law may not adequately protect animals and consumers from pet stores that sell sick and behaviorally challenged puppies, deceive consumers, utilize predatory lending schemes, or create public health risks.

-- This legislation does not include a clear statement that the bill is not intended to preempt local action that is more strict, such as the Boston, Cambridge, and Stoneham bylaws restricting the sale of animals.
+- This legislation does not include a clear statement that the bill is not intended to preempt local action that is more strict, such as the Boston, Cambridge, Stoneham, Pittsfield, and Holliston bylaws restricting the sale of animals.
 And in fact, a previous draft from the pet shop industry expressly preempted these local laws.